bahricanyesil/flutter-advanced-template-v2/README.md

 4. **Customize and Extend**:

-- Modify lib/config for module-specific settings.
+- Modify packages/config for module-specific settings.
 - Use the provided modules as per your project requirements.

 ## 📖 Documentation

-For detailed documentation on each module, please refer to the respective files and folders within the lib directory.
+For detailed documentation on each module, please refer to the respective files and folders within the packages directory.

 ## 🛠️ Contribution